PatrickMeetsGitHub/pdsnd_github/README.md

 The project title is pdsnd_github.

 ### Description
 This project is about showing what I´ve learned during git / GitHub course.
+It is for the Nanodegree Data Scientist.

 ### Files used
 .gitignore